Nodetus-Integrators-LLC/promptrules/README.md

 A collection of guidelines, rules, and strategies for optimizing AI interactions.

+### How to Use PromptRules
+[CURSOR]I have found through use cases and hours and hours on cursor, that i've had success using tags in chat (@promptrule.mdc) to enforce usage.
+"Create [component] utilizing [promptrule] with extra focus on 1)...
+2)....
+3)....

 ## Overview

 PromptRules provides structured approaches to improve AI outputs through: